claytonjwong/savor-quest/README.md

 * **2024-01-04**
   * *78 seconds*
     * **The Carnival:** I had Tiara on my head, an Apple Laptop in my left hand, and I searched for my lost Wallet using a Magnifying Glass held by the Glove on my right hand
+* **2024-01-05:**
+  * *239 seconds*
+    * **Jungle Hike:** I slept on a Pillow snuggling a Medicine Kit, and my wrist was wrapped in a Rose colored Watch with an Oar and Feather comprising the hour- and minute-hand correspondingly